Will there be road closures to accommodate the event?

 Please visit the Airshow travel page for full details.

-I’ve booked parking in advance – where is the Recreation Ground car park?
+I’ve booked Premium Parking in advance – where is the Recreation Ground car park?

 Why do I need to arrive early if I’ve already booked my car park space?